 If you already have a credit card, you may be able to check your credit score for free.
 Many credit card issuers provide free FICO scores to consumers online.
 Just log into your online account through a computer or mobile app.
 You can also view your credit score by requesting your credit report from one of the three major credit bureaus.

-The major credit bureaus, TransUnion, Equifax, and Experian, each provide one free annual credit report to consumers.
+Each credit bureau provides one free annual credit report to consumers.
 If you request one credit report every four months, you can keep tabs on your credit history and credit score throughout the year for free.

 Are There Credit Cards for Bad Credit?

 If you currently have poor credit, you may struggle to obtain a new unsecured credit card.
 Credit scores are the most important qualifying factor for credit card companies.
 So if you have a bad credit score, you may not get approval for a credit card with a higher credit line.

 Prepaid and Debit Cards